Voivodeni

 Voivodeni (also Sânioana or Sântioana; Vajdaszentivány, Szentivány; Johannisdorf, Johannesdorf) is a commune in Mureș County, Transylvania, Romania.
 It is composed of two villages, Toldal (Toldalag) and Voivodeni.
 The former village is much less populated than the latter.

-This commune is within a region known as Transylvania and is centrally located in Romania.
-It is about 174 miles north of Bucharest, about 8 miles southwest of the city of Reghin, about 14 miles north of the county capital of Târgu Mureș, and about 86 miles northwest of Brașov.
-It is also at an average altitude of 1,230 feet, less than the average height where a landmass is considered a mountain (2,000 feet).
+This commune lies in the Transylvanian Plain and is centrally located in Romania.
+It is about 174 mi north of Bucharest, about 8 mi southwest of the city of Reghin, about 14 mi north of the county seat of Târgu Mureș, and about 86 mi northwest of Brașov.
+It is also at an average altitude of 1230 ft, less than the average height where a landmass is considered a mountain (2,000 feet).

 The commune has a hemiboreal climate with the average temperature as 48 F, with the warmest in July at about 70 F and the coldest in December at about 21 F. The average rainfall is about 31 inches a year, with about 5 inches in May and about 1.5 inches in February on average.